-In Quantum of Solace, Bond found in a locker a perfectly-fitted dinner suit that was almost a copy of Bond’s first dinner suit that Sean Connery wore to introduce the character in Dr. No. The Tom Ford dinner jacket is a midnight blue button one, shawl collar model, which Bond hasn’t worn since The Living Daylights.
+In Quantum of Solace, Bond found in a locker a perfectly-fitted dinner suit that was almost a copy of Bond’s first dinner suit that Sean Connery wore to introduce the character in Dr. No. The Tom Ford dinner jacket is a black mohair-and-cashmere button-one, shawl collar model, which Bond hasn’t worn since The Living Daylights.
 The jacket has jetted pockets and double vents, and even the gauntlet cuffs (now with five buttons instead of four) have been retained.
-The shawl collar, cuffs, pocket jettings, button coverings and trouser stripe are black silk, slightly contrasting with the luxurious midnight blue mohair-cashmere tonic.
+The shawl collar, cuffs, pocket jettings, button coverings and trouser stripe are black silk, slightly contrasting with the luxuriously vibrant mohair-cashmere tonic.

 The shirt and tie are also copies of Connery’s clothes.
 The shirt has a spread collar, double cuffs and a pleated front, but with mother of pearl studs instead of buttons.
 The bow-tie is the same diamond-end style as Connery’s, except it’s in a wider batwing style to better harmonise with the lapel width.
 Craig also includes a folded white linen pocket handkerchief.
 His shoes are black calf oxfords, not patent leather.